 It is difficult but not impossible to separate Johnston’s skills as an artist from the attitudes of the administrators that directed the pictures she was supposed to make here.
 Nothing about them suggests that she was just fulfilling a paid assignment.
 Quite the contrary.
 Her commitment to the mission of Hampton seems genuine.
 She later created a similar album for Tuskegee; it was received so gladly by the school that she was asked to do another.
 Her words of uplift for women photographers in the articles she wrote for magazines bear an uncanny resemblance in tone to those of Washington’s for African-American audiences.

 Hampton was educating the children of slaves, many of whose parents had been forbidden to read and write, and deprived of basic comforts and the right to own property.
 No wonder these photographs stress the fundamentals of clean water and raising food.
 If the missionaries who founded this school and others overseas now seem small-minded, culturally arrogant or benighted, or worse, especially those who taught Native Americans to be ashamed of their own history and to adopt the habits of modern white America as their salvation, their motives can’t be sweepingly condemned.
-They wanted to raise people out of poverty and illiteracy, to make sure they weren’t condemned to more years of servitude, as seemed to be their political fate in the South and on some reservations at the end of the 19th century.
+They wanted to raise people out of poverty and illiteracy, to make sure they didn’t have to endure more years of servitude, as seemed to be their political fate in the South and on some reservations at the end of the 19th century.
 However complicated our reactions may be to The Hampton Album, it’s basically a hopeful document.
 There isn’t anyone—in front of the camera, behind it, or scripting the scenes—who isn’t thinking that the people in these photographs are deserving of a better life.